ax00z/ax00z.github.io/index.md

     <div class="bio">
 	    {{ site.description }}
         <p> I am a computer science student currently pursuing a Bachelor of Science degree at Toronto Metropolitan University.
-With experience in full-stack development and a passion for software engineering, I have designed, developed, and implemented software solutions
-for both the front-end and back-end of various platforms.
-I am highly skilled in programming languages such as JavaScript and Python and have expertise in data visualization and analytics.
+With experience in full-stack development and a passion for software engineering, I have designed, developed, and implemented software solutions for both the front-end and back-end of various platforms.
+I am highly skilled in programming languages such as Python, SQL, and JavaScript.
+I also have expertise in data analytics and database management.
         </p>
     </div>